 On January 23, 1997, WCI filed a motion for a preliminary injunction asking the Court to enjoin ADT from holding the ADT Special Meeting on July 8, 1997, and compelling ADT to hold the ADT Special Meeting on or before March 20, 1997.
 ADT and its directors have filed papers in opposition to WCI's motion.
-On March 4, 1997, WCI filed a supplemental brief in support of its motion for a preliminary injunction representing that WCI is no longer seeking a special general meeting of ADT shareholders on or before March 20, 1997 on the grounds that such a meeting date would be impractical.
-In its supplemental brief, WCI requested that the meeting date be set 30 days after its proxy materials for the ADT Special Meeting are distributed.
-ADT and its directors responded to this supplemental motion.
+On March 4, 1997, WCI filed a supplemental brief in support of its motion for a preliminary injunction representing that WCI is no longer seeking a special general meeting of ADT shareholders on or before March 20, 1997 on the grounds that such a meeting date would now be impractical.
+In its supplemental brief, WCI requests that the meeting date be set 30 days after its proxy materials for the ADT Special Meeting are distributed.
+ADT and its directors have responded to this supplemental motion, arguing among other things that WCI's motion is moot due to the passage of time and changes in circumstances.
 As of the date of this proxy statement, the Court has not rendered any decision with respect to plaintiff's motion for a preliminary injunction.